Aytos: Demography

 The town of Aytos has 18,974 inhabitants as of December 2021.
 Most inhabitants are ethnic Bulgarians (68%), followed by large Turkish (17%) and Roma minorities (14%).

 Sports

-Established in the early '50s, the famous Aytos Sports Academy “Vihar” has produced many national and international gymnastics champions including three-time international champion Silviya Kostova.
-The Academy has a soccer team as well -- "Vihar Aytos".
+Established in the early '50s, the famous Aytos Sports Academy “Vihar” has produced many national and international gymnastics champions, including three-time international champion Silviya Kostova.
+The Academy has a football team as well - "Vihar Aytos".